“For anyone who loves the organ, or who loves the sound of King’s, this disc is pretty much essential.” Musicweb International

 "If you are not at the top of your game, there is little point in tackling the ferociously demanding Liszt and Reubke works - and Stephen Cleobury is on peak form."
 Gramophone Magazine, August 2015

-In the past he has played in locations as diverse as Houston and Dallas, Leeds and Birmingham Town Halls, Westminster, Lincoln and St David’s Cathedrals, the Performing Arts Centre in Hong Kong, Haderslev Cathedral in Denmark, and Salt Lake’s huge LDS Conference Center, where he played to an audience of several thousand people.
+In the past he has played in locations as diverse as Houston and Dallas, Leeds and Birmingham Town Halls, Westminster, Lincoln, Norwich, St David’s and Christ Church Cathedrals, the Performing Arts Centre in Hong Kong, Haderslev Cathedral in Denmark, and Salt Lake’s huge LDS Conference Center, where he played to an audience of several thousand people.
 At the American Guild of Organists’ Convention in Minneapolis-St Paul in 2008, he gave the premiere of Judith Bingham’s organ concerto, Jacob’s Ladder.

 He has recorded Bach Clavierübung Pt.
 3 and the Leipzig Chorale Preludes for BBC Radio 3 and discs of on the organ of King’s include albums of music by Howells and Elgar, Priory Records have released a DVD of popular repertoire and a CD of organ music by Liszt, Reubke and Mendelssohn has been issued under the King’s College Choir label.